decriminalize-nh/contributing/README.md

 <kbd><img src="images/draft-pr.png" /></img></kbd>

-Once your proposed changes are ready, you can find your pull request in the `Pull requests` tab, click into your pull request, and click "Ready to review".
+Once your proposed changes are ready, you can find your pull request in the `Pull requests` tab, click into your pull request, and click "Ready for review".

 <kbd><img src="images/ready.png" /></img></kbd>